 - Defend yourself or hire an attorney to represent you.

 - Pay only any applicable court cost and attorney fees if found not guilty.

 Paying your HI traffic ticket means admitting guilt, and when you choose this option:

-- The violation will show up on your traffic abstract (or driving history), which is available to potential employers and insurance agencies.
+- The traffic violation will show up on your driving abstract (or driving history), which is available to potential employers and insurance agencies.

 - You might end up paying more for auto insurance the next time you renew your policy.
-This depends on your carrier, your current policy, and your driving history.
+This depends on your carrier, current policy, and driving history.

 Note that if:

 - You're a teenager with a provisional license, you face a driver's license revocation for certain HI traffic violations.